200iq-dede/sign-up-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5.

-## Development server
+## How to run the app?
+- Run `npm install` to install required dependencies.

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+- Run `ng serve` to run the angular app
+- Start the MEAN Stack backend
+  - `cd backend` to enter into the backend folder
+  - `nodemon server` to start the nodemon server
+  - `mongod` to start the mongoDB shell

 ## Code scaffolding